 Dr. Fairchild has pursued numerous research endeavors.
 She took on the role of a research resident in the Department of Plastic Surgery at M.D.
 Anderson Cancer Center, working with Dr. Mark Clemens on breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
 Most recently, her research covers topics including: autologous breast reconstruction, breast reduction, smooth surface tissue expanders, myelomeningocele coverage, free flap reconstruction of the spine and treatment of hypoplastic mandibles.
 She has presented her work yearly at national meetings.

-Dr. Fairchild recently celebrated her 10th wedding anniversary with her husband Joseph Cochran MD, a Neurosurgeon at UT Health and in January 2022 they welcomed the birth of their daughter, Penelope Jane (PJ).
+Dr. Fairchild recently celebrated her 10th wedding anniversary with her husband, and in January 2022 they welcomed the birth of their daughter, Penelope Jane (PJ).
 They are now a family of 6, including their 3 beloved dogs; Otter, Huckleberry and Izzy.
 Balancing motherhood with surgical training has brought about new personal and professional challenges for Dr Fairchild.
 Her passion for work is to be exceeded only by her passion as a mother.
 She believes the experience has and will continue to make her a better physician.